 Travel to exotic locations has been a big part of the series and this time we got to travel to Russia and Monaco with Quinn and James.
 These to have been a great team from the very beginning and this book was no different.
 I loved how great Quinn and James are together; how much they communicate what they want and how they trust each other to get the job done when on missions.
 To say these two are besotted would be a grand understatement.
 They spend a lot of the book holding hands, sharing kisses, and flirting, all the stuff that newly married couples do.
 All of this was typically used to encourage and comfort each other and it was pretty sweet.
 With a mission with such heavy overtones, it was great to see them support each other.
 They’re pretty much the perfect CIA couple.

 I don’t know if we’ll have any more books about Quinn and James but I’ll certainly look forward to them if we do.
 I can trust Susan Mann to give readers an interesting adventure, lots of library references, and a couple you know can stand the test of time.

-Content Note: drug and child trafficking shown and discussed
+Drug and child trafficking shown and discussed

 Shelve under: Spies, Russian, Librarian Spies, Conspiracies.

 Librarian and rookie CIA covert operative Quinn Ellington revises her honeymoon plans when she and her brand-new spy husband uncover a drug trafficking ring stretching from the Caribbean to St. Petersburg.
 Turquoise waters, white sand, and intra-agency relations provide a lush backdrop for raiding enemy strongholds, tailing movie stars, and dodging more than a few bullets.
 Meanwhile, Quinn’s unique skills prove indispensable in luring a dangerous villain into the proper trap.